1reubent/Photos70/README.md

 # Things we still need to do

 ## On the User home page:
-- import photo
-  - needs to be added to an album
 - create/add/delete/rename album
+  - check if these work
   - check to make sure the changes are permanent

 ## On the Album page:
 - Opening an album displays all photos, with their thumbnail images and captions, inside that album.
 - Display Photo:
     - Display a photo in a separate display area.
 The photo display should also show its caption, its date-time of capture (see Date of photo below), and all its tags (see Tags below).
+      - need to add caption, date, and tags to the photo display
 - All other unimplemented functionality
-    - Add Photo to Album
+    - ✅Add Photo to Album
       - Check to make sure changes are permanent
-    - Remove Photo
+    - ✅Remove Photo
     - Caption Photo (i think it works)
     - Add Tag
       - need to initialize with some tags for the user to choose from